yarikoptic/rmafni/doc/SphinxDocs/FATCAT/MakingROIs.rst

   further expansion, thresholding, etc. (``-preinfl_inset *``,
   ``-preinfl_inflate *``)

-Each ROI is defined as a set of voxels with a given integer value within dataset volume.
+Each ROI is defined as a set of voxels with a given nonzero integer value within dataset volume (typically, the integers are >0, though for tractography purposes, negative voxel values show where *anti-masks* that exclude tracts are located).
 Additionally, this information can be combined with (NIML-formatted) labeltables to allow for text-labels to be associated with each ROI.
 These labeltable names can track through to further analysis programs, such as ``3dNetCorr`` and ``3dTrackID``.

 .. note:: In general, it should be possible to do much of the ROI